[The following selections will take you to the NASA.GOV Roman website]

 Learn About Exoplanets

-Explaining the Core Community Survey Definition Process and engaging with Roman on technical and science topics.
 Each of the Core Community Surveys will provide data to many teams conducting a large number of diverse science investigations.
-Roman’s science objectives that will be addressed by the Core Community Surveys are Astrophysics with wide area near-IR surveys, Cosmology and Exoplanet demographics.
+Roman’s science objectives that will be addressed by the Core Community Surveys are Astrophysics with wide area near-IR surveys, Cosmology, and Exoplanet demographics.
 View the Core Community Survey Definition process